-- 52. This draft Resettlement Plan and any updates thereof, approved by the ADB will be duly uploaded in ADB and government of Uttarakhand's websites.
-Project information will be disclosed to affected persons in a form and language easily understood by them, in accordance with ADB's Access to Information Policy 2018.
-Prior to implementation of the project, the draft resettlement plan will also be updated.
-The final resettlement plan will be available in key local/state government offices.
-During the project implementation, construction schedules will be informed to all residents (including affected persons) prior to the commencement of any construction activities specially laying of sewer pipelines through signboards.
-The signboards will be placed on the construction site in local language and will include the information like: (i) start and end dates, (ii) section to be affected, (iii) information on traffic diversions, and (iv) contact information for questions / grievances, (v) name of the project and details of the Implementation Agency. - 53.
-During revised resettlement plan preparation, PMU/PIU will ensure to issue public notices.
-For the purpose of temporary impacts, the final detailed measurement and census survey date will be considered as cut-off date for the project.
-Cut-off-date for temporary impacts will be communicated to affected persons by PMU/PIU with the support of community awareness and public participation agency (CAPPA), helping to organise awareness campaigns, meetings in entire affected area at the start of the census survey and also by putting up printed information in project affected area at some common place having possibility of wider advertisement of the information.
-Similarly, list of affected persons will be put up on notice boards at common places with relevant information like contact details of PIU and PMU The list will be displayed, area wise and at the same time for the entire project area.
+- 54. This updated Resettlement Plan and any updates thereof, approved by the ADB will be duly uploaded in ADB and government of Uttarakhand websites.
+Project information has been disclosed by distributing the pamphlets to affected persons in a form and language (Hindi) easily understood by them, in accordance with ADB's Access to Information Policy 2018, during door-to-door baseline consumer survey.
+A copy of the pamphlet in local language that was distributed, is appended in the resettlement plan as Appendix 22.
+The resettlement plan has been updated based on the final design.
+The final resettlement plan will be made available in key local/state government offices such as PMU, PIU and site office. - 55.
+All the local residents (including affected persons) have been informed about the construction activities before the commencement of the work through a signboard in local language with the salient features of the project with including (i) expected start and end dates of construction (ii) sections to be affected due to construction work; (iii) information on traffic diversions and (iv) contact information for questions/grievances, (v) name of the project and details of the implementation agency. - 56.
+During revised resettlement plan preparation, PMU/PIU has issued public notices for wider dissemination of information regarding the project.
+The final detailed measurement and census survey date has been considered as cut-off date for the project.
+Cut-off-date (22nd March 2022) for temporary impacts has been communicated to affected persons by PMU/PIU.
+Further information will be disseminated with the support of community awareness and public participation agency (CAPPA).
+PMU and PIU has organized awareness campaigns, meetings in entire affected area at the start of the census survey and also by putting up printed information in project affected area at some common place having possibility of wider advertisement of the information.
+Similarly, list of affected persons will be put up on notice boards at common places with relevant information like contact details of PIU and PMU.
+The list will be displayed, area wise and at the same time for the entire project area.
 This will help in identification of affected persons specifically those moving into a new area during project planning and implementation phase.
 Respective town level PIUs will facilitate affected persons to have access to lists in their area and resolve issues around any duplication, missing/absentee person from the list.
-Information related to project and entitlements, cut-off-date, grievance redress mechanism will be disclosed to community and affected population in local language (Hindi).
-A sample template for Project Summary Leaflet is provided in Appendix 11.

-54. The PMU/ PIU will ensure that meaningful consultation and disclosure process continues during the construction period.
-The project management and design supervision consultant (PMDSC) will conduct training of contractors (engineers other supervisory as well as safeguards staff).
+Information related to project and entitlements, cut-off-date, grievance redress mechanism has been disclosed to community and affected population in local language (Hindi).
+A sample template for Project Summary Leaflet is provided in Appendix 11. - 57.
+The PMU/ PIU will ensure that meaningful consultation and disclosure process continues during the construction period.
+The project management and design supervision consultant (PMDSC) has conducted training of contractors (engineers other supervisory as well as safeguardsstaff).
 The PMU, and with the support of CAPPA, will design and conduct a public awareness campaign during project implementation with the support of ULB.
 Community Awareness and Public Participation Agency will be deployed for preparation and implementation of community awareness activities.
-The Community based organisations and other formal-informal Community groups will be consulted and made aware of the scope of work and other project activities, anticipated impacts and mitigation measures, grievance registration, redressal process and contact details of PIU/ PMU personnel prior to construction.
+The Community based organizations and other formal-informal Communitygroups will be consulted and made aware of the scope of work and other project activities, anticipated impacts and mitigation measures, grievance registration, redressal process and contact details of PIU/ PMU personnel prior to construction.